Linda Carroll

 Linda Carroll (born Linda Anne Risi; April 7, 1944) is an American writer, marriage counselor, and family therapist.
+She is also the mother of Courtney Love.
 Carroll received national attention in 1993 when one of her patients, the fugitive Katherine Ann Power, turned herself in to authorities after spending twenty-three years eluding police.
 Carroll is best known professionally as a couples therapist and as an author of three books, the latest being Love Cycles: The Five Essential Stages of Lasting Love, in 2014.

 Born and raised in San Francisco, Linda Carroll now lives in Corvallis, Oregon, with her veterinarian husband, Tim Barraud.
 She is the mother of singer and musician Courtney Love, and the daughter of novelist Paula Fox.

 Biography

 Carroll was born on April 7, 1944, in San Francisco, California, to writer Paula Fox, who was 20 years old at the time.
 Carroll was conceived of a short-lived relationship between Fox and an unnamed man.
 Fox lived under the roof of acting coach Stella Adler at the time, as did then unknown actor Marlon Brando.
 There have been persistent rumors that Brando was in fact Carroll's father, although neither Brando nor Fox ever commented on the matter.
 Carroll did not meet her birth mother until later in life.
 Carroll's maternal grandfather was screenwriter Paul Hervey Fox, and her grandmother, Elsie Fox (née de Sola) was a Cuban writer.

 Fox gave Carroll up for adoption at birth.
 She was adopted by optician Emil "Jack" and Louella Risi, a Catholic family of part Italian descent, and raised in the Pacific Heights neighborhood of San Francisco.
 Later in life, she took the surname Carroll following the death of her friend Judy Carroll.
 Linda graduated from high school in 1961.

 She married writer and publisher Hank Harrison in 1963 in Reno, Nevada and gave birth to daughter Courtney Michelle Harrison on July 9, 1964.
 Within years of Courtney's birth, both Carroll's adoptive parents died.
 She divorced Harrison after 18 months of marriage, alleging that he had given her the drug LSD, and brought her daughter Courtney with her to Marcola, Oregon.
 She had two other daughters with her second husband, Frank Rodríguez.